juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 ## Containers

 A dependency injection container, simply put, is a collection of bindings.
-It allows to store, retrieve and check if a binding exists for a registered type.
+It allows to store, retrieve and check if a binding exists for a type.
 Such a container is used as the main source to inject your objects.

 To have your binding be registered to a type in a container, simply call its `Register` method.